 The famous publication Huffington Post lists 12 turist attractions in Romania’s Capital City.
 And it strats with food (1).
 Over 900 restaurants, of which quite a few have typically Romanian cuisine.
 Hundreds of old churches (2), with their histories and secrets.
 Rooftops (3), more than ten, tall buildings on whose roofs you will findvarious restaurants and beer gardens from where you can admire the beauty of the city.
 The Village Museum (4), the largest open-air, ethnographic museum in Europe, the parks (5) – from the senturies old Cismigiu Garden (Gradina Cismigiu) to the Circus Park ( Parcul Circului) with its rare plant species and the extensive Herastrau Park.
 Calea Victoriei (6), the former Mogosoaia Bridge, with its palaces and ehe superb building of the Romanian Athenaeum.
 The eclectic architecture (7) of Bucharest, with its infulence from Paris to Istanbul, a king of the Orient Express pf urban forms.
 The summer nights in the Old Town (8) – you cannot ... touch them, but they will make you grasp the spirit of the place.
 The secret gardens (9), the museums (10) and the cozy places (11) – from private theaters to pubs and boutique hotels (12).

-PLACES TO VISIT IN BUCHAREST
+OTHER BEAUTIFUL AND INTERESTING PLACES TO VISIT IN BUCHAREST

 1. The National Museum of Art of Romania (Romanian: Muzeul Național de Artă al României) is located in the Royal Palace in Revolution Square, central It features collections of medieval and modern Romanian art, as well as the international collection assembled by the Romanian royal family.
 The exhibition "Shadows and Light" ran from 15 July to 2 October 2005.
 With four centuries of French art, it was the largest exhibition of French painting in Central and Eastern Europe since 1945.
 77 works were exhibited, including masterpieces by painters such as Poussin, Chardin, Ingres, David, Delacroix, Corot, Cézanne, Matisse, Picasso and Braque.